-4. Select the Global-Store, ME-Store, and MV-Store video channels that you want to recall with the memory.
+4. Select the Media-Store video channels that you want to recall with the memory.

-Note: The Recall Global-Store and Recall ME-Store personality options must be set to Attributes to be able to not recall them with the memory.
+Note: The Recall ME-Store option must be set to Attributes to be able to not recall them with the memory.

 To Set the Audio Media-Store Attributes